AirHelp Score: The definitive ranking of airlines on quality, punctuality and responsiveness

 Have you ever wondered whether you are getting the best deal when you choose to book with your favorite airline?
-Oftentimes, ticket price is the number one reason for making a purchase, but far more goes into your overall experience.
+Oftentimes, ticket prices are at the forefront of decision making, but the fact of the matter is that much more goes into your overall experience.
+That’s why we developed an airline ranking, the AirHelp Score.

-You expect a certain level of customer service in other areas of your life, so why not when it comes to airline travel?
-Airlines should provide a superior level of service both in the air and on the ground.
-Airlines should also consistently punctual – your time is money after all.
+You no doubt place a level of expectation of service in other areas of your life, so why not when it comes to airline travel?
+Airlines need to be held to a set of standards, too.
+For instance, it’s important that an airline be consistently punctual.
+They should also provide consistency of service both in the air and on the ground.

 AirHelp Score: How does the airline ranking work?

-- Quality performance: Together with the experts at Skytraxresearch.com, the AirHelp Score ranks the airline on quality and service both on the ground and in the air.
+- Quality performance: The experts at Skytraxresearch.com, rank the airline on quality rankings and overall service.